opil/documentation/docs/admin/OPIL/opil_server.md

 Another RViz window should open.

 ## Setting up a simple task

 In the HMI, click on the "Task Management" tab.
-Copy-paste the following task language into "Task specification" field and click "Send material flow".
+Copy-paste the following task language into the *Task specification* field and click "Send material flow".

 ```

 ```

 ## Initiation with HMI button

 Click on the HMI tab "Control".
-Create a new button with the name and id `startTaskButton`.
+Create a new button with the name and id as `startTaskButton`.

-Push the button.
+Push the newly created button.
 This triggers the task to start.
+In the "Task Management" tab you should see a transport order with the task info "*MovingToPickupDestination*".
 The AGV should start moving in the VC simulation.

 ## Stopping and removing containers

 Stopping containers:

 ```
 > docker-compose stop
 ```

 Stops running containers without removing them.
 They can be started again with `docker-compose start`.

 Stopping and removing the containers:

 ```
 > docker-compose down
 ```

 Stops containers and removes containers, networks, volumes, and images created by `docker-compose up`.